-This traffic isn’t illegal unless obtained through illegal means (this is rare), but I am going to cover why and how you should look out for it — especially if you are paying a marketing agency expecting real, genuine traffic.
+This traffic bot isn’t illegal unless obtained through illegal means (this is rare), but I am going to cover why and how you should look out for it — especially if you are paying a marketing agency expecting real, genuine traffic.

-How It is Used or Bought
+How It Is Used or Bought

 I haven’t yet infiltrated the underground network of traffic bot buyers and owners, so I can’t outline exactly where this traffic tends to originate or who the ultimate sources are.